|⚠️ Important Note|

 No. Spontaneous Escapes rates are only valid for bookings made on singaporeair.com.
 Since you can’t book the stopover trick online, Spontaneous Escapes rates do not apply.

-Does this trick work on Star Alliance/partner awards?
+Does the Stopover Trick work on Star Alliance/partner awards?

 Yes and no.

 Stopovers on Star Alliance/partner awards can only be booked on round-trip itineraries.
-It’s therefore possible to do the 2 cities on 1 vacation approach, e.g. flying SIN-DXB-FRA and doing a stopover in Dubai before going on to Frankfurt.
-Stopovers are not allowed
+It’s therefore possible to do the 2 cities on 1 trip approach, e.g. flying SIN-DXB-FRA and doing a stopover in Dubai before going on to Frankfurt (since stopovers cannot be added to one-way Star Alliance/partner awards, the 2 cities on 2 trips approach will not work).

 - On domestic tickets (e.g. SFO-IAH-EWR)

-Since stopovers cannot be added to one-way Star Alliance/partner awards, the 2 cities on 2 vacations approach will not work.
-Remember: as long as your itinerary features at least one non-SQ/MI flight, the entire itinerary is considered a Star Alliance/partner award.
+Remember: as long as your itinerary features at least one non-SQ flight, the entire itinerary is considered a Star Alliance/partner award.

 What do I say when I call up KrisFlyer?